stguller/Hermes-doc/nodes-and-validators/hermes-relayer.md

 mkdir -p $HOME/.hermes
 ```

-Create default hermes configuration, in this example are created IBC relayer between stargaze <-> osmosis and stargaze <-> juno.
+Create default hermes configuration, in this example are created IBC relayer between qwoyn <-> osmosis.

 Dont forget to change ip address to your rpc service if its not hosted on local vps and "memo_prefix = '<Service provider> IBC service'"